Getting Started

 Once you have entered the LRIS Portal web site – you can select and access data you might want to download by a number of methods.

-3. Or you can simply click on the layers tab below the LRIS Portal logo – and scroll through all available layers.
+3. Or you can simply click on one of the visible thumbnails or titles – or scroll through all available layers to find one of interest.

 Navigating the map